mindary/drpc/spec.md

 } error_packet_t;
 ```

-The ERROR message (`packet_type = 3`) is sent in response to a CALL message in the event of a unsuccessful call.
+The ERROR message (`packet_type = 3`) is sent in response to a CALL message in the signal of a unsuccessful call.
 The
 body includes the corresponding CALL `id` as well as an error `code` and `msg` string.
 The `code` shall be interpreted
 by the client.